boehs/boehs/README.md

 I speak many dialects of computer, but mostly Rust, Swift, and TypeScript.
 I like learning stuff about the world.
 I currently work [@benchify](https://github.com/Benchify), making code run right, and [@toastclub](https://github.com/toastclub), making tools for an older internet.

-I am currently on some sort of a code/writing/internet break, and will continue to be until at least november.

                      &&&&&&&&&%%%%%%%%%%%##########(((//
                      &&&&&%%%%%%%%%%%%%%##########(##(///
                      &&&, .%&%##((/**,,,... .     ((((/(/